Three Core Challenges in Data Encryption

 The more data you provide LinkedIn the more personalized experience they will give you.
 They will continue to try and motivate you (e.g. through incentives such as better visibility in their search towards job recruiters) to share more information with them.
 This often leads to you over-sharing.
 Maybe sharing that family picnic in a post to show you're a family man and a good colleague?

 Regulators have entered the scene, trying to regulate this relationship and give more rights to you, the user.
-It’s a step in the right direction, but learnings from how most companies have dealt with GDPR and CCPA show that one thing is what companies are saying to their users and the public, and another thing is what they actually do internally.
+It's a step in the right direction, but learnings from how most companies have dealt with GDPR and PCI DSS show that one thing is what companies are saying to their users and the public, and another thing is what they actually do internally.

 The stark reality?
 There's always someone in these organizations who can access your data.
 You can always find written proof in the company's "Privacy policy", as we found on LinkedIn: